Marc López: 2008

 In April 2008 in Barcelona, López beat No. 141 Yuri Schukin to qualify into the ATP main draw, where he beat No. 68 Ivo Minář before losing to No. 37 Juan Ignacio Chela.

 In May, he made the main draw of the 2008 French Open as a lucky loser after beating No. 124 Andreas Beck.

-2010-2013
+2010–2013

-In 2010, López won three doubles titles, including the Masters 1000 at Indian Wells partnering Rafael Nadal.
+In 2010, López won three doubles titles, including the Masters 1000 at Indian Wells partnering with Rafael Nadal.
 They defeated Daniel Nestor and Serbian Nenad Zimonjić in the final.
 López made the year-end finals with his frequent partner Marcel Granollers.
 They won the tournament, defeating the Indian duo of Mahesh Bhupathi and Rohan Bopanna in the final.